Britain's FTSE dragged lower by miners and Unilever

 "Furthermore, (about) 60 percent of Unilever's sales come from (emerging markets), for which we expect structurally lower growth versus prior years and more competition in mass-market categories from local companies."

-In mid caps, Zoopla climbed 3.8 percent.
-The property website said on Wednesday it was winning back agents after months of losing listings to rivals and expects the number of branches using the site to grow further.
-(Additional reporting by Kit Rees; Editing by Robin Pomeroy)
+In mid caps, Zoopla climbed 4.1 percent.
+The property website said on Wednesday it is winning back agents after months of losing listings to rivals and expects the number of branches using the comparison site to grow further.
+(Additional reporting by Kit Rees; Editing by Raissa Kasolowsky/Ruth Pitchford)

 * Ontex, Rubis jump after results (Recasts, adds quotes and detail, updates prices)